Toys Went Berserk: History

 Toys Went Berserk issued their first full-length studio album, The Smiler with a Knife, on 7 November 1989 with Rob Younger (Died Pretty, Dubrovniks, The Plunderers) producing at Trafalgar Studios in June and July of that year.
 Gardner felt, "[it] features the sort of clear and solid sound that he's becoming famous for.
 Yet the band had a lot of misgivings about using him at first; they are not at all interested in the Detroit sound, and they associated Younger with that through his Birdman past.
 And although the new lp certainly isn't a Detroit metal record, there's no question it has a tougher, more immediate sound."

 Before the album was recorded Polley had left to join indie rockers Big Heavy Stuff and Toys Went Berserk continued as a four-piece.
 They released numerous records, including six singles and three albums (two on vinyl and one CD), and toured in the United States and Australia.
 Their goth-influenced version of Led Zeppelin's "Stairway to Heaven" was featured on Andrew Denton's ABC-TV program, The Money or the Gun, and was later released on a various artists compilation album, Stairways to Heaven (1993).

-The band recorded their second studio album, Sensory(1990), at Fort Apache Studios, near Boston, with Gary Smith (Throwing Muses, Pixies, the Chills) in August.
+The band recorded their second studio album, Sensory (1990), at Fort Apache Studios, near Boston, with Gary Smith (Throwing Muses, Pixies, the Chills) in August.
 They returned to the US in the following year to tour.
-They have supported international acts the Cramps, the Sugarcubes, the Fall, Dinosaur Jr. and the Selector during their six-year lifetime.
+They supported international acts the Cramps, the Sugarcubes, the Fall, Dinosaur Jr. and the Selector during their six-year lifetime.
 Toys Went Berserk split in early 1992.

 Afterwards

 Following the break-up of Toys Went Berserk, Bennett and Jarvis, who were domestic partners, moved to England and started new bands, Feast (1993–98) and then Houdini (1998–2001).
 In late 2003 they returned to Perth to start their own record label, Trickster Music and released an album as Houdini Twins.
 Toys Went Berserk have regrouped for reunion shows: firstly in 1998, then in 2005, to promote the release of a compilation double album, The Bitter & the Sweet: Best and Rarest.
 It included most of their studio releases, plus selected demos and live recordings.
 In 2016 the band performed a joint 30th anniversary show in Sydney, with contemporaries, Ratcat.

 Bennett and Jarvis continued in other Perth-based outfits, Rocket to Memphis (RTM) and Catzilla.
 RTM released four CDs of swamp, rockabilly and garage rock n roll music, Swampwater Shuffle (2007), Hip-Shakin' Voodoo (2009), "Jungle Juice" (2011) and "Do the Crawl" (2013) and two vinyl singles, "I'm Bad" (2011) and "Go Go" (2013), and toured both Japan and the United Kingdom.
 Catzilla play garage rock n roll, featuring Bennett on vocals and keyboards and Jarvis on guitar.
 They released a vinyl EP, Going Wild (2016), a self-titled album in 2017 and have also toured Japan.
+They continue to write original music and perform live with various bands, including Bang Bang Betty & the H-Bombs and their duo The Pick Me Ups.